-5. Conclusion
+5. CONCLUSION

 In this paper we have addressed the problem of multitarget tracking in which the targets undergo mutual occlusions.
 Our approach is based on Combinatorial Fusion Analysis, the investigation of the space of all combinations of measured features.
-The insight we bring to bear is that as a target moves through occlusions, different combinations of features are necessary to track the target.
-The specific problem we address is how to select which combinations of which features produce the best tracking performance.
-We propose and evaluate a combined metric, rank/score diversity and relative performance, for predicting the best combinations.
+As a target moves through occlusions, different combinations of features become necessary to maintain accurate tracking.
+The specific problem we addressed here is how to select which pair of features produces the best tracking performance.
+We proposed and evaluated a combined metric, rank/score diversity and relative performance, for predicting the best pair.

-We conduct a tracking experiment on a video sequence of multiple targets moving together with repeated mutual occlusions.
+We conduct a tracking experiment on a video sequence of two targets moving together with repeated mutual occlusions.
 We use the RAF tracking system, developed in previous work, as the basis of this experiment.
 The system is modified to evaluate all combinatorial options for fusing two of the three features of color, shape and position in a rank and a score combination by comparing the quality of the resultant tracks with a ground truth measurement.
-Combinations are considered positive if the combination performance is superior to that of either feature, otherwise the combination is considered negative.
+Combinations are considered positive if the combination performance is closer to ground truth than that of all the other combinations, otherwise the combination is considered negative.
 The values of the rank/score diversity and performance ratio metrics are measured for each case.

 Our results show that the negative combinations tend to cluster when graphed in the area of low rank/score diversity and low relative performance.
-Specifically, we show that the combination of a pair of features A and B will improve the accuracy only if (a) A and B have relative high performance, and (b) A and B are diverse.
-This indicates that the two metrics proposed can be a useful indicator for to select feature combinations 'on the fly' that improve tracking performance as targets move through multiple occlusions.
+Thus, more specifically, we show that the combination of a pair of features A and B will improve the accuracy only if (a) A and B have relative high performance, and (b) A and B are diverse.
+This indicates that the two metrics proposed can be a useful indicator to select those feature combinations 'on the fly' that will improve tracking performance as targets move through multiple occlusions.